Posts

 Image

-By Bruce Shawkey My major trip this year was to Las Vegas, Nevada, to see the Wizard of Oz at the Sphere.
-Las Vegas has an interesting history, and here is a synopsis.
+My major trip this year was to Las Vegas, Nevada, to see the Wizard of Oz at the Sphere.
+We stayed at the Venetian hotel and resort, built over three years from 1996 to 1999.
+It features a grand canal and re-creation of St. Mark's square in Venice Italy.
+Here is a property map: Las Vegas has an interesting history, and here is a synopsis.
 Modern Las Vegas officially began in 1905, when land near the railroad tracks was auctioned off to create a town serving the San Pedro, Los Angeles and Salt Lake Railroad.
 The railroad connected Los Angeles and Salt Lake City, making Las Vegas a strategic stop for supplies and passengers.
 Las Vegas became an incorporated city in 1911.
 At this time it was a small desert town of only a few thousand residents, supported mainly by railroad jobs and agriculture.
 Hoover Dam and the Birth of Gambling (1930s) The Great Depression transformed the city.
-Two key events in 1931 changed Las Vegas forever: Nevada legalized gambling and construction of the Hoover Dam.
-Thousands of workers flooded into the area to build the dam, creating demand for entertainment, hotels, gambling halls, and legalized porostitution.
-Las Vegas ...
+Two key events in 1931 changed Las Vegas forever: Nevada legalized gambling and construction of the Hoov...

 Latest Trip to Dubuque Dec.
 2025